smallcluster/Lcalc/README.md

 - ``numbers.lc`` : some functions for natural numbers (add, sub, pred, ...)
 - ``booleans.lc`` : definition of true/false and conditional structures
 - ``tuples.lc`` : some functions for tuples

+# Known issues

+Due to the way Python implement its recursive function call stack, big terms (trees with a large depth) will result in the Python process to panic (Ex: printing a number larger than 10000) and produce a segmentation fault.
+The only solution, for now, is to use a stackless Python interpreter (Ex: Stackless Python).